DeepLcom/deepl-node/README.md

 );
 console.log(translations[0].text); // 'How are you?'
 console.log(translations[0].detectedSourceLang); // 'ja'
+console.log(translations[0].billedCharacters); // 7 - the number of characters in the source text "お元気ですか？"
 console.log(translations[1].text); // 'How are you?'
 console.log(translations[1].detectedSourceLang); // 'es'
+console.log(translations[1].billedCharacters); // 12 - the number of characters in the source text "¿Cómo estás?"

 // Translate into German with less and more Formality: console.log(await translator.translateText('How are you?', null, 'de', { formality: 'less' })); // 'Wie geht es dir?'